hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `client_id` - (Required) AzureAD Client Application ID.

 * `tenant_id` - (Required) AzureAD Tenant ID.

+These values are obtained from the Azure Portal, Azure CLI, or Azure PowerShell after creating an AzureAD Application Service.

 Here's an example of configuring an AzureAD RBAC Handler: